ps8v9/lcasecbl/README.md

 This is done to prevent truncation of overlong comments.

-The code is assumed to compile, so that unexpected conditions like unterminated alphanumeric literals will not occur.
+The code is assumed to compile, so that unexpected conditions like unterminated alphanumeric literals and empty pseudo-text will not occur.
 Continuation lines are supported.

 Alphanumeric and hex literals are assumed to be delimited in the following ways: